simply-justin/lovelace-navbar-card/README.md

 2. Move this file to home assistant's `<config>/www` folder.
 3. In home assistant, go to `Settings > Dashboards`.
 4. On the top right corner, click `Resources`.
-5. Click `Add resource`.
+5. Add a new resource with the following:
-6. Fill URL with: `/local/navbar-card.js`.
+   - **URL**: `/local/navbar-card.js`
-7. Select `JavaScript module` and `Create`.
+   - **Resource type**: JavaScript module
-8. Go to your dashboard, refresh your page and add your new navbar-card!
+6. Go to your dashboard, refresh your page and add your new navbar-card!

 <br>